- This event has passed.

 In 2021, EEON presented a virtual interactive forum on Radically Rethinking Diversity & Inclusion in the Workplace which provided an opportunity for people interested in diversity, equity and inclusion work to create some new learning and thinking together, guided by our EEON committee.
 The forum was well received and attended.

-Please join us again on 9 February 2022 live at RMIT, Melbourne CBD, a light lunch is served from 12.00 noon and virtually as the event commences at 12.30 to 2.00pm, as we to continue our conversations and continue to work together to engage your head, heart, and gut, in listening, learning and leading.
+Please join us again on 9 February 2022 at 12.30 to 2.00pm, as we meet to continue our conversations and continue to work together to engage your head, heart, and gut, in listening, learning and leading.

 We will revisit and build on our previous forum and continue explore together: